felipelobatodasilva/AWS-Postgres-Pentaho-S3/README.md

 # Pentaho Data Integration

-## Creating two samples of Transformations in Pentaho Data Integration
+## Creating two samples of Transformation in Pentaho Data Integration

 The first Transformation has to do with Getting a specific table, create a filter just selecting the columns desired and generate an excel file saved on local machine.